top of page

 Faulkner University (2011)

-While in law school, Hayden served as a Junior and Senior Editor of the Faulkner Law Review.
-She was Junior Advocate on the Faulkner Law Board of Advocates where she was a member of the moot court team that won regional moot court competition, and competed in the national moot court competition in New York City, NY.
-She was President of The Federalist Society and represented Faulkner Law at the national convention in Washington, D.C.
+During her time at Faulkner Law, Hayden received numerous awards and prestigious positions, including serving as an Editor of the Faulkner Law Review for two years and being selected as a member of the Faulkner Law Board of Advocates.
+She represented Faulkner Law at national conventions and competitions in New York City, NY and Washington, D.C.
 She earned several best paper awards, the Justice Lewis Powell, Jr. award for excellence in advocacy, and the best appellate brief award.
-She was honored to be a member of the Faulkner Law Public Interest Society where she was recognized for completing many hours of pro bono legal work in the river region.
-Hayden has spoken before Governor Ivey's policy council for criminal justice reform, and has been involved with several area nonprofit organizations.
-She was an associate member of the Hugh Maddox Chapter of the American Inns of Court.
+She was honored to be a member of the Faulkner Law Public Interest Society where she was recognized for completing many hours of pro bono legal work in central Alabama.

 bottom of page